KelvinZolotareff/BenchmarkMapping/README.md

 The goal is to evaluate the performance of both libraries when mapping a large number of objects.

 ⚙️ What’s Inside
-✅ Console app built with .NET
+<br>✅ Console app built with .NET
-✅ Source and destination classes with multiple properties ✅ BenchmarkDotNet integration
+<br>✅ Source and destination classes with multiple properties
+<br>✅ BenchmarkDotNet integration
-✅ Comparative tests mapping 100,000 objects
+<br>✅ Comparative tests mapping 100,000 objects

 📌 Why this matters
 After the announcement that AutoMapper will adopt a commercial license, many developers are looking for lightweight and more efficient alternatives.